luvnft/nftdrop/README.md

 This stack enables Mint Wave to provide a robust, scalable, and user-friendly platform for creating and managing NFT airdrops across multiple blockchain networks.

+## Changes made after project submission on 2024-06-30

+- Board collectors instantly on-chain with Coinbase Smart Wallets if they don't have a wallet
+- Add wallet integration with wagmi, for easy airdrop wallet connection

 ## Next Steps

 To further develop and deploy Mint Wave, I plan to:

 1. **Enhance Airdrop Creation and Collecting**
-   - Board collectors instantly on-chain with Coinbase Smart Wallets if they don't have a wallet
-   - Add wallet integration with wagmi
    - Allow to mint NFTs straight to the collector's wallet so that copy-pasting to zora.co airdrop feature is not needed
    - Develop a user-friendly interface for NFT creation and customization